8–12 Sept 2025

 E-poster

 The ENEA Laboratory has been working since many years on difficult-to-measure radionuclides and low level activity isotopes.
-To achieve low level measurement, dedicated equipment are required as well as specific protocols for the analytical plan.
+To achieve low level measurement, dedicated equipment is required as well as specific protocols for the analytical plan.
 During an OSI, a field laboratory will be run to measure relevant OSI radionuclides, in samples collected in the inspected area.
 The field laboratory...

 Ms Barbara Nadalut (CTBTO Preparatory Commission), Oleksandr Sukhotsky (Instrumental Software Technologies, Inc. (ISTI))